 Often worn alone for racing until the UCI made helmets compulsory in 2003, they’ve been heavily documented perching atop the heads of pro cyclists of the 70s and 80s, the wearers exuding ‘cool’ and quirky racer vibes.

 A cycling cap is very different to a baseball cap.
-It has a peak, but is made of thin cotton, the peak is more flexible, and the back of the cap is often elasticated to help achieve the perfect fit.
+It has a peak, but is made of thin material, the peak is more flexible, and the back of the cap is often elasticated to help achieve the perfect fit.

 Why Wear a Cycling Cap?